-Bruce Clark, accomplished personal injury lawyer and expert in foodborne illness litigation, will speak at the International Food and Agribusiness Management Association (IAMA) World Forum and Symposium.
-Mr. Clark will be speaking on Tuesday, June 17 at 2:00 p.m., in a panel titled Managing Food Safety and Health Concerns.
-The conference is being held at the Hyatt Regency Monterey, 1 Old Golf Course Road in Monterey.
+Bruce Clark, accomplished personal injury lawyer and expert in foodborne illness litigation, spoke at the International Food and Agribusiness Management Association (IAMA) World Forum and Symposium.
+Mr. Clark spoke on Tuesday, June 17 at 2:00 p.m., in a panel titled Managing Food Safety and Health Concerns.
+The conference was held at the Hyatt Regency Monterey, 1 Old Golf Course Road in Monterey.

 Mr. Clark became involved in foodborne illness litigation in 1993 as an attorney for Jack in the Box restaurants in its E. coli O157:H7 personal injury litigation.
 The Jack in the Box litigation spanned more than four years and involved more than 100 lawsuits in four states.
 Since that time, Mr. Clark has been continuously involved in food and waterborne illness litigation involving bacterial, viral, and parasitic agents in settings ranging from large scale outbreaks to individual cases.
 He has extensive expertise in the medical, microbiological, and epidemiological aspects of foodborne illness cases gleaned from more than a decade of working with leading experts across the country.
 He also possesses practical insight into the functioning of corporations and their insurers.